A LITTLE NIGHT MUSIC

 Meanwhile, weary of working 60 hours a week for peanuts, Andrew called an employment agency and asked for a job with reasonable hours, lots of vacation, and low stress.
 That’s how he ended up working three admissions seasons at a tony private Quaker school, where he was the stern gatekeeper for a who’s-who of the city’s patrician class including celebrities, titans of industry, and a family who notably insisted that their names be spelled in all lowercase.

-With a growing profile as a writer and creative producer, Andrew left the Quakers for a series of part-time ventures to support his art and plain-black-tee-shirt addiction: managing millions of dollars of finances and grants at a food nonprofit; strategy consulting with an “impact investment” nonprofit; marketing a summer music festival in the wilds of Connecticut; managing finances for a small subsidiary of Sony Records; and supporting the growth of a Boston-based opera company whose work was featured in Vogue.
+With a growing profile as a writer and creative producer, Andrew left the Quakers for a series of part-time ventures to support his art and plain-black-tee-shirt addiction: managing millions of dollars of finances and grants at a food nonprofit; strategy consulting with an “impact investment” nonprofit; marketing a summer music festival in the wilds of Connecticut; managing finances for a small subsidiary of Sony Records; and supporting the growth of a Boston-based opera company whose work was featured in Vogue, the New York Times, and elsewhere.